Who can see my posts and replies in Mastodon? How do I choose post visibility settings? How do I send DMs in Mastodon?

 1. Create a new account on the server you want to move to, but DO NOT delete the old account.

-2. Log into your NEW account on the new server’s website, go to Preferences > Account > Moving From A Different Account (at the bottom of the screen), click on Create an account alias and follow the instructions.
+4. On your NEW account, go to your new server’s website and log in.
+Go to ⚙️ Preferences > Account > Moving From A Different Account at the bottom of the screen, click on Create an account alias and follow the instructions.
+(When it asks you to write your old account’s handle, it needs to include the @ at the start as well as the @ in the middle.)

-4. When you’ve finished waiting, log into your OLD account on the old server’s website, go to Preferences > Account > Move To A Different Account (also at the bottom of the screen), click on Configure it here and follow the instructions.
+6. When you’ve finished waiting, log into your OLD account on the old server’s website, go to ⚙️ Preferences > Account > Move To A Different Account (also at the bottom of the screen), click on Configure it here and follow the instructions.
 This will start transferring your followers to the new account.
 The accounts won’t transfer all in one go, they will come across in waves depending on how busy their own servers are.
 Some of your followers will automatically follow your new account straight away, while others may take hours (or in extreme cases even days!).
-Don’t worry though, you can carry on with the next steps while this is happening in the background.

 After doing all these steps, your old account will redirect to the new one, and your followers, follows, bookmarks, mutes and blocks will transfer automatically.
 There may be a delay on some items transferring, do not worry if this happens.